-Just like with food, buying organic matters when it comes to our clothes as well.
-Organic farming produces less water waste, saving about 115 gallons of water when you switch to an organic t-shirt alone.
+As with food, buying organic matters when it comes to our clothes too.
+Organic farming produces less water waste—saving almost 115 gallons of water when you switch to an organic t-shirt alone.
 Not to mention, the decreased exposure to harmful chemicals since organic clothing is free of toxic pesticides and plastics.

 A majority of clothing today is made out of synthetic fibers (e.g., polyester, nylon, spandex, and acrylic), which are all forms of plastic.
 When we wash our clothes, plastic fibers enter our waterways further adding to the microplastic pollution of our oceans.
 Washing one fleece jacket can produce up to 100,000 microfibers in one wash alone.
-And, around 100,000 marine animals are killed each year by plastic waste, including these microfibers, a good portion of which end up back on our plates through the fish we eat and even our table salt!
+Around 100,000 marine animals are killed each year by plastic waste, including these microfibers—a good portion of which end up back on our plates through the fish we eat, and even our table salt!